 LEARN ABOUT OUR EXPERIENTIAL, THOUGHTFUL AND NON-REACTIVE RECRUITING PROCESS.

 FarWell’s recruiting and selection process is experiential, thoughtful and non-reactive.
-Since we're not a staffing agency, we do not re-actively recruit for FarWell client opportunities; rather, our recruiting process is proactive.
-With this approach, we’re regularly speaking to qualified individuals who may be a right fit for our team in the future.
-By taking our time, we ensure both parties have asked all the right questions and have received enough data points to know if there is a match.
+Since we're not a staffing agency, we don’t recruit reactively for FarWell client opportunities.
+Instead, we follow a forward-thinking recruiting process.
+This means we speak regularly with qualified individuals who may in the future be a right fit for our team.
+We take the time to ensure both parties have asked all the right questions and have received enough information to know if there’s a match.

 "I'm not looking for the best players...

 A recent internal study showed that 75% of FarWell employees were referred to our organization by our current team members, former team members, or clients.
 Through these trusted relationships, we're fortunate to find individuals who share our Values, adhere to our Core Competencies and display a range of skills across our delivery capabilities.

 Each step of our recruiting process has its own distinct goals and objectives.